 Free Phone: 0800 MASSEY 0800 627 739

 Phone: (06) 350 4926

 Fax: (06) 350 5753

-The scholarships assist students meeting the costs of university study at Lincoln University or Massey University.
-Both universities have a wide range of undergraduate degrees in dairy-related areas, including:
+The scholarships assist students meeting the costs of university study at Lincoln, Massey and Waikato Universities.
+All have a wide range of undergraduate degrees in dairy-related areas, including:

 - Bachelor of Agriculture

 - Bachelor of Commerce (Production Management, Rural Finance)

 - Bachelor of Environmental Policy and Planning and Bachelor of Environmental Management and Planning